ChrisCho-H/bitcoin-sdk-js/README.md

 const toAddress = await bitcoin.address.generateScriptAddress(HTLC);

+// Then, can be spent as an input by signing by scriptSig!
+// initialize Bitcoin Transaction object const tx = new bitcoin.Transaction();

-// Then, can be spent as an input by signing by scriptSig! await tx.setLocktime(2576085); // if transaction use timelock input, must set tx locktime bigger than input timelock
+// if transaction use timelock input, must set tx locktime bigger than input timelock await tx.setLocktime(2576085);

 // spend by executing OP_IF branch
 await tx.signInputByScriptSig(
     // script sig list(order matters!!! bitcoin script is stack-based LIFO)